software-students-fall2023/3-python-package-exercise-prime-order/README.md

 ```bash
 pipenv install
 ```
-* You can work on the module, add other games and resolve exisiting issues.
-Create Unit test for your functions to test them.
+* You can work on the module, add other games, or resolve exisiting issues.
+Create unit tests for your functions to test them.
 ```bash
 python -m pytest
 ```